 Every student at BCC receives a scholarship.
-Also, upon receipt of a pastoral reference required for admission, every student qualifies for our Ecclesiastical Scholarship, that, after scholarships/grants from churches and donors and Federal Pell Grants, reduces the student's out-of-pocket cost to \$200 per trimester.
+Also, upon receipt of a pastoral reference required for admission, and a completed pell grant application, every student qualifies for our Ecclesiastical Scholarship, that, after scholarships/grants from churches and donors and Federal Pell Grants, reduces the student's out-of-pocket cost to \$200 per trimester.